ezakto/statiq/README.md

     $ statiq init -d

-And you're ready.
+And you're ready to go.
 Source documents go to the sources folder and templates in the templates folder.
 The generated website will go to the dist folder.
 Build your website structure in the sources folder, with markdown-formatted pages.
 For example:

     sources/index.md
     sources/about.md